Laser Marking in the Medical Industry

 Of course, cost-effective processes must be used, but with a high demand for products, they must also be quick, reliable and adaptable.
 Lasers, and more recently fiber lasers, have quickly grown to become a popular choice for this industry with various laser methods used.
-Laser marking is just one of these methods.
+Marking with lasers is just one of these methods.

 One of the earliest uses for laser marking in this sector came from the marking of stainless steel surgical equipment, useful for the dentistry industry too.
 Not only must these marks be easily readable, but they must be able to resist sterilisation processes too, while not allowing any germs or bacteria to stick.

 These tools have a natural level of corrosion resistance, so the process must also not affect this resistance.
 As well as equipment and devices, you will also find these marks on medical implants too.

 Since then, the way that it is used has developed.
 It is the preferred method for marking a range of products and tools with identification labels.
 It is crucial that all items used within these industries can be easily traced back to their origins.